-Agreed Upon Procedures as defined in the Audit Rule will only be applied to DR of the 500s tournaments.
-Remaining OR as reported under the Audit Rule will be subject only to overall fluctuation reviews and resulting inquiries by the PM Committee and Player Auditor necessary to understand significant changes.
+Agreed Upon Procedures as defined in the 500 Audit Rule will only be applied to DR of the 500s tournaments.
+Remaining OR as reported under the 500 Audit Rule will be subject only to overall fluctuation reviews and resulting inquiries by the 500 PM Committee and 500 Player Auditor necessary to understand significant changes.

-3.21 250 Tournament Prize Money
+3.21 ATP 250 Tournament Prize Money

-On-site prize money for 2023 is the amount approved by the ATP Board for each tournament.
+On-site prize money for 2023 was the amount approved by the ATP Board for each tournament.

-On site prize money for the 250 category tournaments will increase annually by 2.5% for the period 2024 through 2030.
+On site prize money for the 250 category tournaments increases annually by 2.5% for the period 2023 through 2030.
 Such 2.5% annual increases in on site prize money will be calculated using the total of on-site prize money for all 250 tournaments and then divided equally among the tournaments.